CodepediaOrg/codepediaorg.github.io/_posts/2019-09-18-embed-youtube-video-in-angular-material-dialog.md

 tags: [angular-material, youtube]
 ---

 It's easy now to recognise the youtube video bookmarks on [www.bookmarks.dev](https://www.bookmarks.dev), by placing the youtube logo before the title of the bookmark:
 <figure>
   <img src="{{site.url}}/images/posts/embed-youtube-video-in-angular-material-dialog/youtube-bookmark-printscreen.png" alt="Youtube logo before bookmark title"/>
-  <figcaption>Or didn't you?</figcaption>
+  <figcaption>Bookmarks list with youtube logo</figcaption>
 </figure>

 Also, when you click on the youtube logo, a dialog will pop where the video is embedded and you can play it directly there.
 In this blog post I will show how it is implemented.

 > As a reminder, the [www.bookmarks.dev](https://www.bookmarks.dev) website uses Angular, with angular material and bootstrap for styling.

 <!--more-->

 * TOC
 {:toc}

 ## HTML Template